edcarp/python-intermediate-esces/_episodes/04-data-types-and-format.md

 Now that we're armed with a basic understanding of numeric and text data types, let's explore the format of our wave data.
 We'll be working with the same `waves.csv` dataset that we've used in previous lessons.
+If you've started a new notebook, you'll need to load Pandas and the dataset again:

 ~~~
 # Make sure pandas is loaded